MarkBind/markbind/docs/devGuide/bootcamp/exploreMarkBind.md

 info: Initialization success.
 ```

-4. With the site generated, create a `.gitignore` file in the root directory and add the [recommended content]({{ugUrl}}/userGuide/gitignoreFile.html) to it.
+4. With the site generated, create a `.gitignore` file in the root directory and add the <a tags="environment--combined" href="/userGuide/gitignoreFile.html">recommended content</a><a tags="environment--dg" href="https://markbind.org/userGuide/gitignoreFile.html">recommended content</a> to it.
 This is to ensure log files etc are not committed to the repository.

 <box type="important" light>